angelstreet/virtualpytest/backend_core/src/controllers/verification/VIDEO_ARCHITECTURE.md

 ## Conclusion

-The refactoring successfully transformed a monolithic 2,304-line file into a clean, modular architecture:
+Successfully transformed a monolithic 2,304-line file into a clean, modular architecture:
 - **73% reduction** in main controller size
 - **Clear separation** of concerns across 4 specialized helpers
 - **Improved maintainability** and testability
 - **Enhanced scalability** for future features
-- **Preserved backward compatibility** for existing integrations
+- **Clean modern codebase** with focused responsibilities

-This modular approach provides a solid foundation for future video analysis enhancements while maintaining the existing API contract.
+This modular approach provides a solid foundation for future video analysis enhancements with clear architectural boundaries.